DeepSourceCorp/globstar/docs/roadmap.md

 - **Support for more languages**: While we support most of the popular languages today, we'd like Globstar to be comprehensive.

+- **Hosted Globstar**: We'll bring Globstar support natively to DeepSource, so you can run Globstar checks on your repositories without having to install anything.
+This will also give you access to everything DeepSource already offers — sophisticated quality and security gates, baseline analysis, ignored rules, centralized configuration, reports, and Autofix™ AI.

 ## Get involved

 We'd love you to help us shape the future of Globstar.
 If you have ideas, suggestions, or feedback, please [open a new thread](https://github.com/DeepSourceCorp/globstar/discussions) in our community or participate in an existing one.
 If you're a developer, you can also contribute to the project by [opening a pull request](https://github.com/DeepSourceCorp/globstar/pulls) or helping us with [issues](https://github.com/DeepSourceCorp/globstar/issues).